Exposing minimal composition of Kohn-Sham theory and its extendability: Kohn-Sham theory

 \subsection{Kohn-Sham--Bogolyubov-de Gennes equation}

-Irregularity may take place via correlations linked to a pair condensate, as in superconductivity.
-It is then reasonable to include the pairing tensor $\kappa$ and $\kappa^\ast$ in the irregular part of the energy functional, and extend Eq.~\eqref{eq:EHK-sep0} as
+Irregularity of $E^\mathrm{HK}[\mathbf{Q}]$ may arise via correlations linked to a pair condensate, as in superconductivity.
+It is then reasonable to include the pairing tensor $\kappa$ and $\kappa^\ast$ in the irregular part of the EDF, and to extend Eq.~\eqref{eq:EHK-sep0} as